rhdtownsend/gyre/doc/source/user-guide/numerical-methods/from-string-to-gyre.rst

 The numerical technique demonstrated in the :ref:`numerical-string` section provides a powerful analog to how :program:`gyre` solves the oscillation equations.
-The full gory details of :program:`gyre`'s approach are laid out in :ads_citet:`townsend:2013`; in this section we briefly summarize it, highlighting similarities and differences with the stretched-string problem.
+The full details of :program:`gyre`'s approach are laid out in :ads_citet:`townsend:2013`; in this section we briefly summarize it, highlighting similarities and differences with the stretched-string problem.

 Separation
 ----------